dzrhythm/aks-csi-keyvault-certs/README.md

     `kubectl get service aks-keyvault-aspnetcore-svc`

-    Get the EXTERNAL-IP and browse to it using https://YOUR-IP (you may need to bypass the warning about the self-signed cert).
+    Get the EXTERNAL-IP and browse to it using https://YOUR-IP (you will probably need to bypass the warning about the self-signed cert).

 ## Notes